Comparing Core & Main (NYSE:CNM) and Greenlane (NASDAQ:GNLN)

 |-15.97%

-7.9% of Greenlane shares are owned by institutional investors.
-83.6% of Greenlane shares are owned by company insiders.
-Strong institutional ownership is an indication that hedge funds, endowments and large money managers believe a company will outperform the market over the long term.
+7.9% of Greenlane shares are held by institutional investors.
+83.6% of Greenlane shares are held by insiders.
+Strong institutional ownership is an indication that endowments, hedge funds and large money managers believe a company is poised for long-term growth.

 Summary